 How practising authentic leadership benefits you and your organisation

-In the words of the great Oscar Wilde, ‘be yourself.
+In the words of the great Oscar Wilde, ‘Be yourself.
 Everyone else is already taken.’
 And when it comes to becoming a great and inspiring leader, truer words have never been spoken.

 Leaders who can relate to their teams and encourage them to perform well are critical to a company’s success.
 According to a 2006 study in the Leadership and Organisation Journal, business leaders that are authentic in their approach have a positive impact on their teams’ morale and increase their job satisfaction.
 This is why more and more seniors are learning to become authentic leaders within their organisations.

-At the Australian Institute of Business (AIB), our Fast-Track MBA provides students with an in-depth knowledge of the dynamics of leadership.
+At the Australian Institute of Business (AIB), our MBA program provides students with an in-depth knowledge of the dynamics of leadership.
 Learn how leadership applies to contemporary business practice, and discover what leadership traits, behaviours and attitudes get the most out of your team to make a positive impact on the culture and performance of an organisation.
 Check your eligibility for our MBA in just thirty seconds.

 But what is authentic leadership?
 And how can it benefit you and your organisation?
 We’ve pulled together this comprehensive guide to explain the benefits of practising authentic leadership.